mahmoudazaid/android-images/README.md

 ## Overview

-This project uses a Docker container with the Android SDK to build Android applications, using build tools version `35.0.0` and targeting Android API Level 34.
+This project uses a Docker container with the Android SDK to build Android applications, using build tools.

 ## Requirements

 - Docker (version 20.10+)
-- Android SDK (version 34)
-- Java JDK 8 or higher

 ## Docker Image Details

 The Docker image is based on the official Android SDK image and is preconfigured with Android SDK packages and build tools.

-### Android SDK Configurations
+### Android Versions

 | Android Version | API Level |
 |-----------------|-----------|